3.4 – Estimating parameters

 To measure is to assign a number to something, a variable.
 Measurements can have multiple levels, but are of the four data types: nominal, ordinal, interval scale, and ratio scale.
 Nominal and ordinal types are categorical or qualitative; interval and ratio are continuous or quantitative.
 Errors in measurement represent differences between what is observed and recorded compared with the true value, i.e., the actual population value.
 With respect to measurement we distinguish between random errors and systematic errors.
 Random errors occur by chance, and are thus expected to vary from one measurement instance from another.
 Random error may lead to measures larger or smaller than the true value.
 Systematic errors are of a kind that can be attributed to failures of an experimental design or instrument.
 Accuracy is reflected in the question: how close to the true value is our measure?
 Accuracy is distinct from precision, the concept of how clustered together are repeated values for the same measurement.
 All measurement has associated error, which may be divided into two kinds: random error and systematic error.

 We tend to think of error in terms of mistakes, mistakes by us or as failure of the measurement process.
 However, in biology research, that is too restrictive of a meaning for error.
-Error in biology ranges from mistakes in data collection to real differences among individuals for a characteristic.
+First, experimental error occurs when the estimates derived from the samples — sample mean, sample variance — differ from the population parameters — population mean, population variance.
+Second, error in biology ranges from mistakes in data collection to real differences among individuals for a characteristic.
 The latter source, error among individuals, is of course, not a mistake, but rather, it’s the “very spice of life” (Cowper 1845).
 We’ll leave the study of individual differences, biological error, for later.
 This section is concerned with error in the sense of mistakes.

 Random error includes things like chance error in an instrument leading to different repeat measures of the same thing and to the reality that individual differences exist for most biological traits.
 We minimize the effects of this kind of error by randomizing: we randomly select samples from populations; we randomly assign samples to treatment groups.
 Random error can make it hard to differentiate treatment effects.
 Random error decreases precision, the repeatability of measures.
 At worse, random error is conservative — it tends to mean we miss group differences, we conclude that the treatment (e.g., aspirin analgesics) has no effect on the condition (e.g., migraines).
 This kind of error is referred to as a Type II error (Chapter 8).